Halo Logo

 Halo will provide you with high vis jackets and hard hats when required.
 This must be worn if the risk assessment indicates a need for them.

-You will be expected to bring on site the following personal tools:
+As a freelancer you will be expected to bring to site the following personal tools:

 Stanley Knife